 ESC can assist drivers in reducing the risk of vehicle instability while in a slippery curve or while taking evasive action.
 It reduces the potential for driftout conditions through select braking.
-If loss of stability is detected, automatically intervening if a high rollover risk is detected.
-This system delivers the industry's highest levels of rollover stability while helping owners realize improved performance and ease of maintenance.
+If loss of stability is detected, vehicle speed is reduced through engine control and application of the engine and service brakes.